Welcome to the Technology department

 Year 10 (Phase 3) WJEC Hospitality and Catering

-Term 2 Theory: The structure of the hospitality and catering industry, job requirements and working conditions, the operation of the kitchen and front of house, legislation and meeting customer requirements
+Term 1 Theory: The operation of the kitchen and front of house, legislation, meeting customer requirements

 Term 2 Practical: Main meals and presentation skills workshops.